wp-cli/handbook/_posts/2016-01-11-restful-wp-cli-update-1.md

 ---
 layout: post
 author: danielbachhuber
-title: RESTful WP-CLI - Kickoff
+title: A more RESTful WP-CLI
 ---

 And so the journey begins.
 As with most journeys, I have a mixture of emotions: excitement, anticipation, trepidation, and eagerness.
 Although the destination may be far away, I know I can get there as long as I consistently take steps in the right direction.

-Today marks the formal kickoff of my Kickstarter project, "[A More RESTFul WP-CLI](https://www.kickstarter.com/projects/danielbachhuber/a-more-restful-wp-cli/description)".
+Today marks the formal kickoff of my Kickstarter project, "[A more RESTFul WP-CLI](https://www.kickstarter.com/projects/danielbachhuber/a-more-restful-wp-cli/description)".
 To celebrate the occasion, I've launched a [project page](/restful/) to document the project's goals and my progress along the journey.
 I'll keep it updated as I write blog posts, hopefully every couple of weeks.

 ***